I did not fear the cannon.

 In a worser humour, I went to my uncle Gib.
 He sayt, “I knew the first time I rose up to tell lies, and the words hatched unbidden in my head and flew forth as poesie.”

-Now that were strange.
+Now that were something.

 My Earl was no more gulled [fooled] than I. He sayt, “Let his lordship do his pleasure.
 We would rather die like men with swords in our hands than on the scaffold ten days hence.”